fbpx

 There are many shopping opportunities in both Cocoa Beach and Daytona Beach.

 Those in the Cocoa Beach area will enjoy easy access to the quaint Cocoa Village and the famous Ron Jon Surf Shop.
-There's also a popular shopping mall near Cocoa Beach called the Merritt Island Mall.

 Does Cocoa Beach Or Daytona Beach Have More Things To Do?